-Edakkal Caves also Edakal, are two natural caves at Edakkal, in Wayanad district of Kerala.
-The caves are situated 1,200 m above sea level on Ambukutty Mala, on the Mysore Plateau, in the Western Ghats.
-The Edakkal caves are believed to be camping shelters of the Neolithic community.
-Three pre-historic caves known as the Edakkal Caves, dating from at least 5000 BC, had been discovered on Ambukuthi mala.
-There are stone age pictorial writings on the walls of these natural caves.
-In late 2007, a major effort had been initiated by several archaeologists - both Indian and Western to have the UNESCO declare the site of the Edakkal Caves a World Heritage Centre.
+The Edakkal Caves, also known as Edakal, are two natural caves in the Wayanad district of Kerala.
+Located 1,200 meters above sea level on the Mysore Plateau in the Western Ghats, the caves are thought to have been camping shelters for Neolithic people.
+Three caves dating to at least 5000 BC have been found on Ambukuthi Mala, called the Edakkal Caves.
+These caves have stone age pictorial writings on their walls.
+There was a big push by several archaeologists - both Indian and Western - in 2007 to get the Edakkal Caves declared a World Heritage Site by UNESCO.